Interviews With Traders

 October 2, 2018 | 9:22 am

 Agi.
-M. from Switzerland is our new funded trader, after few attempts, he finally succeeds to qualify and Became one of The5ers funded trader, he is really one of the top forex traders I saw recently, as we can See at the statement below, his result seems great, very stable with a low DrawDown of 1.94%. this kind Of results it’s exactly what The5ers looking for, Congratulation Agi.M.
+M. from Switzerland is our new funded trader.
+After a few attempts, he finally succeeded in qualifying and Became one of the The5ers funded traders; he is one of the top forex traders I have seen recently; as we can see in the statement below, his result seems excellent, very stable with a low DrawDown of 1.94%.
+This kind Of result is precisely what The5ers is looking for.
+Congratulations, Agi.M.

-Here are the statement and Interview of Agi.M.
+Here are the statement and interview with Agi.M.

 Name: Agi.M